Vendors line Fresno streets with flowers and gifts on Valentine’s Day

 FRESNO, Calif.
-(KGPE) – Red and pink pop up at nearly every major intersection in Fresno as vendors sell flowers and gifts for Valentine’s day.
+(KSEE) – Red and pink pop up at nearly every major intersection in Fresno as vendors sell flowers and gifts for Valentine’s day.

 The decorated signs, tents, and tables make Valentine’s Day impossible to miss in Fresno.